Acurast/acurast-core/pallets/fulfillment-receiver/README.md

 }
 ```

-It is possible to directly call the fulfill method directly from the processors.
+It is possible to directly call the fulfill method from the processors.
 The example script below shows how to call the above smart contract deployed on the Shibuya parachain:

 ```javascript
 const callIndex = '0x4606'; // the call index for the "call" extrinsic of pallet-contracts